-When Kim broke the internet with her butt shot, war broke out over whether what she’d done was a feminist act in itself and therefore a good role model for young girls, or whether she’d done untold damage to her audience of young girls by selling her body as an object.
+When Kim Kardashian's butt broke the internet, war broke out over whether what she'd done was a feminist act in itself and therefore a good role model for young girls, or whether she'd done untold damage to her audience of young girls by selling her body as an object.
 Objectification is after all, a dirty word.
 Or is it?

 A glib response to the question 'what is objectification' might be 'to treat people as objects.'
 And one might answer, so what?

 Because even within this definition, there's a huge spectrum.
 After all the way you revere a priceless Ming vase is different to the way you treat a toilet brush.
 Is objectification always bad, as so many would have you believe?
 I don't think so because a) life is not binary, b) we objectify as a way to understand the world around us and c) good and bad are, in many cases, relative judgements.

 Yet to clarify why it might be harmful, I'll start with the two key aspects of objectification; agency and responsibility.
 Theoretically at least, people have both agency and responsibility whilst objects--both a toilet brush and a vase--have neither.